UAlbertaALTLab/morphodict/CreeDictionary/res/lemma_tags/readme.md

 ---

-Folders here are languages this app supports.
+Folders here are named by the ISO code of the languages this app supports.

+e.g. crk = Plains Cree; srs = Tsuut'ina

 There should be a `lemma-tags.tsv` Under each folder with two columns.